Skip to main content

 Yes, America is torn apart by needless hate, but much like a tsunami is a natural product of an earthquake, the intense divisiveness is born out of real social ills, imbalances perpetuated by selfishness or indifference.
 “Raya” deconstructs the experience of living in a divided world fairly well.
 But again, when division itself is the enemy, little attention is given to the root causes.
 Taking stock of the root causes listed in the article by Chua and Rubenfield, you’ll see that “Raya” doesn’t have a lot to say about any of them.
 Changing demographics?
 Nope.
 Declining social mobility?
 Nope.
 Social media rewarding anger and outrage?
 Nope.

 I’m not saying we necessarily needed Raya and Namaari to be fighting over Kumandra’s healthcare system, but the film keeps itself from asking the really hard questions.
 "Everyone deserves trust" is the kind of moral that’s easy to agree with in the abstract, but it doesn’t really ask the audience to do anything they don’t want to.
-For all its focus the general goodness of humanity, the film never really asks nor expects the viewer to sympathize with someone who thinks differently than you.
+For all its focus the general goodness of humanity, the film never really asks nor expects the viewer to sympathize with someone who thinks differently than you, and who thinks that a better world looks different than you do.
 Surrendering to the deathly embrace of a primordial evil is easy.
 Compromise is hard.

 In short, Raya and the Last Dragon entertains the viewer with the possibility that their political opponent might actually be a complex individual with hopes and dreams, but it never really asks the viewer to attempt to build a world with them.